RL4H/G2P2C/Readme.md

 You can find more details and an online-demonstration tool of our RL-based glucose control algorithms by visiting [**CAPSML**](http://capsml.com/).

-Example training curves of RL algorithms for selected in-silico subjects are presented below (The Mean and standard deviation of the total reward achieved against environment steps for evaluation simulations are presented).
+Example training curves of RL algorithms for selected in-silico subjects are presented below (the mean and standard deviation of the total reward achieved against environment steps for evaluation simulations are presented).
+The in-silico subjects can be considered as unique environments, Adolescent6 is the hardest to control while Adolescent0 is the easiest.
+Please refer publications below for detailed results and comparisons against standard clinical treatment approaches.

 <p align="center">
 <img src="img/reward_curves.png" width="70%" alt="Reward Curves">